FreeCAD/FreeCAD-documentation/wiki/FEM_SolverCalculixCxxtools.md

 -    **Matrix Solver Type**: type of the solver to solve equation system inside FE analysis.
 It may significantly affect calculation speed and memory demands.
 Suitability depends on your FE model and available hardware

-    -   default - automatically selects matrix solver depending on available solvers (probably it will be Spooles)
+    -   default - automatically selects matrix solver depending on the available solvers (typically it is Spooles)
-    -   spooles - direct solver with support of multiple CPUs.
-Number of CPUs need to be set in the [preferences](FEM_Preferences#CalculiX.md) at *Solver defaults → Number of CPU\'s to use*.
+    -   spooles - direct solver with the support of multiple CPUs.
+The number of CPUs needs to be set in the [preferences](FEM_Preferences#CalculiX.md) at *Solver defaults → Number of CPU\'s to use*.
-    -   iterativescaling - iterative solver with least memory demands, suitable if model contains mostly 3D elements
+    -   iterativescaling - iterative solver with the lowest memory demands, suitable if the model contains mostly 3D elements
-    -   iterativecholesky - iterative solver with preconditioning with and with low memory demands, suitable if model contains mostly 3D elements
+    -   iterativecholesky - iterative solver with preconditioning with and with low memory demands, suitable if the model contains mostly 3D elements

 -    **Split Input Writer**: